AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 In this lesson, you will create your first Data Element, Rule, and Library.

 Data Elements and Rules are the basic building blocks of Launch.
 Data Elements store the attributes you want to send to your marketing and advertising solutions, while Rules fire the requests to those solutions under the right conditions.
 Libraries are the JavaScript files that load on the page to do all of the work.
-In this lesson, we will use all three to make our sample page do something.
+In this lesson, you will use all three to make our sample page do something.

 ## Learning Objectives